Once a municipality has determined they have a need for mosquito control, the work can begin...in the winter.

 A Special Permit issued by the State of NH must be secured prior to conducting a control program.
 Dragon submits Special Permit applications in the winter to guarantee issuance by early spring.
 Applications describe in detail the mosquito management plan for the town and are accompanied by supporting surveillance data and GIS maps.

 Mosquito control begins with a comprehensive look at a town’s geographical area from the sky.
-We identify potential mosquito habitats using satellite photos, paper maps, tips from residents and other sources.
+We identify potential mosquito habitats using satellite photos, maps, tips from residents and other sources.

 The next step is visiting sites on foot and sampling mosquito larvae.
-A thorough assessment is conducted for all potential mosquito habitats, during which wetlands are mapped and site data is collected.
+A thorough assessment is conducted for potential mosquito habitats, during which wetlands are mapped and site data is collected.
 Contrary to popular belief, not all wetlands support mosquito larvae.
 Larval surveillance is conducted throughout the mosquito season.